It’s Chore Time Kids!

-My kids don’t just think to do a job.
+My kids don’t think to do a job – they need guidance.

-They don’t see a mess.
+They don’t seem to see a mess.
 They still need to be told to do their jobs 70% of the time but we are making progress.

 I have tried to teach ironing.
 But I find it hard to teach without having conniptions- but I will keep trying and I will pay big money for it when the time comes.